 Apologetics attempts to respond to questions or assaults on Christianity using rational and logical arguments, rather than ones based on faith alone.
-Some of the questions tackled include - Who IS God?
+Some of the questions tackled include the following.
+Who is God?
 Is the Bible the word of God?
 Can miracles happen?
 Is the theory of evolution true?
 Why does a good Creator allow evil to exist?
 Did the doctrines in the New Testament come from paganism?
-If the Eternal can do ANYTHING can he LIE?
+Can God tell a lie if he wanted to?

 Apologetics routinely makes rational arguments for God's existence, such as the famous five proofs the great Catholic theologian and philosopher Thomas Aquinas gave near the beginning of his "Summa Theologica."
 It may also deal with specific attacks on various doctrines, such as whether Jesus is God (and not just the Son of God).